NGPVAN/job-descriptions/advertisements/ngpvan/software team lead.md

 Trusted by campaigns of every size, NGP VAN's award-winning tools have elected thousands of Democrats to local, state, and federal office.
 Nearly every Democrat running for office is powered by NGP VAN.
 There's a friendly, relaxed atmosphere at NGP VAN that makes work fun.
 Fueled by our love of important causes + game-changing technology, our team is made up of smart, passionate people who truly care.

 Join us for an opportunity to work on industry-leading applications and use the latest web technology while doing it.
-Some things we work with: ASP.NET (Web Forms, MVC and Web Api), ReactJS, SQL at massive scale, Azure, Redis, and ElasticSearch.
+Some things we work with: ASP.NET, ReactJS, SQL at massive scale, Azure, Redis, and ElasticSearch.

 ## Job Description